SuperJarek/Program-do-gry-slowotok-literaki-lub-scrabble-./README.md

-# Program-do-gry-slowotok-literaki-lub-scrabble-.
+# Word-Finder
-Program znajdujący w rozsypance liter wyrazy ze słownika polskiego.
-Wyszukiwanie słów przy pomocy drzewa.

 Program finds in mix of letters words from the list.
-You can apply your own list (with words in your language for example).
-Program works in two mods: "scrabble mode" and "boggle mode".
-Finding words is executed with tree searching.
+You can apply your own list by replacing file "slowa.txt".
+Finding words is executed with trie structure searching.